 MBA programs place the most importance on the applicant’s quantitative reasoning score, while the analytical writing score does not matter as much to admissions committees.

-Applicants should set a target GRE score based on the averages of the graduate program they are applying to.
+Applicants should set a target GRE score based on the averages of the graduate program they are applying to, rather than relying on GRE percentile data.
 Depending on your MBA profile, it could be worthwhile to speak with an admissions consultant to see if your GRE score is high enough to win admission to your target MBA program.

 There are no restrictions on the number of times an individual can retake the GRE exam.
 However, test takers that are unhappy with their final score should keep certain stipulations in mind.